georgid/lakh_vocal_segments_dataset/README.md

 - list_MSD_ids:  list of the songs in the dataset
 - scripts:  python scripts for loading data, more scripts are in the [similar repository](https://github.com/georgid/otmm_vocal_segments_dataset/tree/master/scripts)
 - data: audio files. excerpt.txt gives begining and ending timestamp of the 7-digital exceprt from the complete recording.
 Determined manually.
+- experiments: ralated to the paper - Georgi Dzhambazov, André Holzapfel, Ajay Srinivasamurthy, Xavier Serra, Metrical-Accent Aware Vocal Onset Detection in Polyphonic Audio, In Proceedings of ISMIR 2017

 ## Criteria for inclusion in the dataset: